Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

-Two key results we have are: (i) for a serial dilution protocol, there is a critical dilution interval and dilution rate for the inheritance to be possible, (ii) these critical values provide bounds for the properties of a general growth and division process in order to enable inheritance.
-We have checked the robustness of these results to a number of variations and extensions of our models, namely:\\

-1. Autocatalytic sets with reversible chemical reactions (Appendix Sec.\,\ref{sec:robust_reversible})\\ Making all reactions reversible is more chemically realistic and allows convergence to thermal equilibrium in the absence of dilution protocols.
+The above results are for systems in which all chemical reactions are irreversible; however, reversible reactions are more chemically realistic and allow convergence to thermal equilibrium in the absence of dilution protocols.
 Interestingly, we find that, unlike the irreversible reaction case, the region of bistability is bounded in the reversible case for the parameter $\bar\phi$.
 That is, for the SD protocol with fixed $\varDelta t$, there is both an upper and a lower critical $\bar\phi$ (see Fig.\,\ref{fig:rev-cdt} in Appendix).
-Importantly, even with reversible reactions, the parameter space for the general GD protocol contains that for SD protocols, as we found for irreversible reactions.\\
+Importantly, even with reversible reactions, we found that the parameter space for the general GD protocol is inclusive for SD protocols, as observed in the case of irreversible reactions.\\

-2. ACSs with asymmetric kinetic rates (Appendix Sec.\,\ref{sec:asymmetric})\\ Our results are similar even when the two competing ACSs have different kinetic rate constants (catalytic efficiency), although the bifurcation where the bistability disappears is discontinuous (see Fig.\,\ref{fig:asymmetric}).
-The boundary in the parameter space for ACSs that have bistability under general GD protocols is also bounded by the boundaries for the SD and CSTR protocols (see Appendix). \\